bear0330/cpp-lru-decorator/README.md

   * For normal function, use LRU_DECL# and LRU_CACHED# macro where # is parameter number.
 For example, `int f(char v1, float v2)` changes to `LRU_DECL2(int, f, char, float)` and `LRU_CACHED2(int, f, char, float)`.
   * For method, only LRU_CACHED# macro required.
   * #define LRU_DEFAULT_LOCK_LEVEL if required; 0 means no lock used, 1 means object level lock used, 2 is class level lock.
 Default value is 1 for safety.
-If you run a single thread program, you can use 0 to improve performance.
+If you run a single-threaded program, you can use 0 to improve performance.

 Example:
 ```